guettli/programming-guidelines/README.rst

 If this is new to you, I will give you two examples:

-One invoice has several invoice positions.
+* 1:N --> One invoice has several invoice positions.
 For example you buy three books in one order, the invoice will have three invoice positions.
 This is a 1:N relationship.
 The invoice position is contained in exactly one invoice.

-If you look at tags, for example at the Question+Answer site stackoverflow: One question can be related to several tags/topics and of course a topic can be set on several questions.
+* N:M --> If you look at tags, for example at the Question+Answer site stackoverflow: One question can be related to several tags/topics and of course a topic can be set on several questions.
 For example you have a strange UnicodeError in Python then you can set the tags "python" and "unicode" on your question.
 This is an N:M relationship.
 One more well know example of N:M is user and groups.

 Conditionless Data Structures